Version 12.0.0

 2. Block-based incremental backup

-4. Target backup
+3. Target backup

-The following page describes how backup works inside the WiredTiger.
+The following page describes how backup works inside WiredTiger.
 Please refer to Backups for details on how to use each of these types of backups.

 Full database

-When the application opens the backup cursor, internally WiredTiger generates a list of all files in the database that are necessary for the backup and creates a file which contains the snapshot of the metadata called WiredTiger.backup.
+When the application opens a backup cursor, internally WiredTiger generates a list of all files in the database that are necessary for the backup and creates a file which contains the snapshot of the metadata called WiredTiger.backup.
 WiredTiger takes both the checkpoint and schema locks to block database file modifications to generate a list of files required for backup and is released once generated.
 There is a contract that all files that exist at the time the backup starts exist for the entire time the backup cursor is open.
 This contract applies to all files in the database, not just files that are included in the generated list.
 The WiredTiger.backup file is also included in the backup list and is used upon the startup of a backup, to create the WiredTiger.wt metadata file.
 After WiredTiger.wt is created the WiredTiger.backup file is removed.
-Note that we do not use the WiredTiger.wt as the metadata source and it is not included in the backup list, because the metadata can be modified after the list has been generated.
+Note that we do not use WiredTiger.wt as the metadata source and it is not included in the backup list, because the metadata can be modified after the list has been generated.

 WiredTiger log files are also part of the generated file list for backup.
 There is a contract that the log files do not contain or make visible operations that are added to the log after the backup started that could have adverse affects during recovery and restore.
 Therefore WiredTiger forces a log file switch when opening the backup cursor.
 To fulfill the earlier contract that all files must exist during backup, WiredTiger does not use any pre-allocated log files nor does it remove log files during the time the backup cursor is open.